sheldonled/tinyindexedDB/README.md

 ### Init and add something
 ```
 //db name, db version, main store name (like a table in Relational DB)
-myDB: new localDB("myLocalDB", 1, "myMainStoreName");
+myDB: new tinyIndexedDB("myLocalDB", 1, "myMainStoreName");

 //meant to be used as add and update (should rely on an ID or other key attribute)
 myDB.set({